solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

                 .GenerateLazy(500);
             foreach(var interaction in foodInteractions)
             {
-                CosmosItemResponse<PurchaseFoodOrBeverage> result = await customCollection.Items.CreateItemAsync(interaction.type, interaction);
+                ItemResponse<PurchaseFoodOrBeverage> result = await customContainer.CreateItemAsync(interaction);
-                await Console.Out.WriteLineAsync($"Document Created\t{result.Resource.Id}");
+                await Console.Out.WriteLineAsync($"Item Created\t{result.Resource.Id}");
             }
         }
     }
     ```

     > As a reminder, the Bogus library generates a set of test data.
 In this example, you are creating 500 items using the Bogus library and the rules listed above.
 The **GenerateLazy** method tells the Bogus library to prepare for a request of 500 items by returning a variable of type **IEnumerable**.
 Since LINQ uses deferred execution by default, the items aren't actually created until the collection is iterated.
-The **foreach** loop at the end of this code block iterates over the collection and creates documents in Azure Cosmos DB.
+The **foreach** loop at the end of this code block iterates over the collection and creates items in Azure Cosmos DB.

 1. Save all of your open editor tabs.